 Students are required to write four short (c.
 300-500 words) practice papers (two in literature and two in linguistics) and to give two oral presentations (one in literature and one in linguistics).
 Students are also required to attend supervision as part of the process of writing the exam paper (cf. `Forms of Assessment').
 Compulsory assignments must be approved by the course teacher in order for students to attend examination in the course.
 Compulsory assignments are valid for one semester following the semester of instruction.

 Forms of Assessment

-Assessment includes a supervised exam paper and an oral exam (ca. 30 min.).
-The exam is a supervised exam paper of about 5,000 words, excluding list of contents, exam question and bibliography, which is to be written within one week.
+Assessment includes a supervised take home exam and an oral exam (ca. 30 min.).
+The exam is a supervised take home exam of about 4000 words, excluding list of contents, exam question and bibliography, which is to be written within one week.
 Students are free to choose between writing on a literary or a linguistic topic.
 At the oral examination, students must give a presentation of a topic dealt with by the texts on the reading list.
-The topic is to be selected by the student, but students whose exam papers deal with a literary topic must choose a linguistic topic for the oral examination, and vice versa.
-Students may be asked questions concerning both the exam paper and the works on the reading list.
+The topic is to be selected by the student, but students whose take home exam deal with a literary topic must choose a linguistic topic for the oral examination, and vice versa.
+Students may be asked questions concerning both the take home exam and the works on the reading list.

-The exam paper counts towards 50 percent of the final grade whereas the oral examination counts towards 50 percent of the final grade.
+Thetake home exam counts towards 50 percent of the final grade whereas the oral examination counts towards 50 percent of the final grade.

 The grading scale A-F is used, where F is a fail.